 Keep Sugar up to date with your branch

 Finally when you swap between branches you'll want to automatically apply that branches fields_meta_data because your likely to forget to do this step.
 So say your swapping from a feature branch to master.
 You'll want to revert your studio changes back to where master was.
 You can do this in the post checkout git hook.
-So in .git/hooks/post-checkout add something like this:
+So in

 This will automatically execute your fields_meta_data database dump on your SugarCRM install.